England Collapse Sets Up Ireland Test Thriller - UrduPoint

 England Collapse Sets Up Ireland Test Thriller

-When lightning flashes and rain cut short the second day's play at 6:10 pm local time (1710 GMT) in a match scheduled for four days rather than the usual five for a Test, England were 303-9 in their second innings, a lead of 181 runs.
+When lightning flashes and rain cut short the second day's play in a match scheduled for four days rather than the usual five for a Test, England were 303-9 in their second innings -- 181 runs ahead.

-That represented a colossal improvement on their humiliating first-innings 85 all out but once again their batsmen struggled ahead of next week's first Ashes Test.
+That represented a colossal improvement on their humiliating first-innings 85 all out but once again their batsmen struggled ahead of next week's first Ashes Test at Edgbaston.

-England had been well-placed at 171-1 second time around, a score built on a second-wicket stand of 145 between nightwatchman Jack Leach, who made 92, and Test debutant Jason Roy (72).
+England had been well-placed at 171-1 second time around, a score built on a partnership of 145 between nightwatchman Jack Leach, who made 92, and Test debutant Jason Roy (72).

 But England's top-order let them down again, with seven wickets falling for 77 runs either side of tea as they slumped to 248-8 on a ground where just 11 days earlier they had won the World Cup.

-Sam Curran, not for the first time in his short career, then added valuable lower order runs with a brisk 37 featuring two sixes before he holed out and Stuart Broad was 21 not out at stumps.
+Sam Curran, not for the first time in his short England career, added valuable lower order runs with a brisk 37 before he holed out and Stuart Broad was 21 not out at stumps.

 Ireland are playing in just their third Test, with the visitors losing on debut to Pakistan last year and against fellow newcomers Afghanistan in March.